 Jump Start Your Remote Working Environment

-As the COVID-19 pandemic progresses and more communities are requiring offices to close, we want to keep you informed and provide information that will help your staff remain functional through the crisis.
+As the COVID-19 aftermath progresses, we want to keep you informed and provide information that will help your staff remain functional.
 We’ve created this website as a place for you to find information to help you rapidly move to a work from home environment.
 In this “Jump Start” guide, we outline some of the most urgent issues to address.

 In this guide we will walk you through:

 - Addressing basic connectivity

 Staff members will need a fast, reliable internet connection.
 If you’re video conferencing and running a lot of cloud-based apps, you’ll need at least a 25 Mbps download speed, but 100 Mbps is recommended to keep lag time to a minimum.

 If staff members do not have an internet connection at home, you may need to provide a modem and a router.
 Mobile hotspots are another option and are available at reduced rates through some nonprofit channels including Mobile Beacon and Mobile Citizen.